Architectural homes specialist · Los Angeles and statewide California

 Debbie Pisaro is a Los Angeles real estate agent who specializes in architectural homes: residences designed by named architects, historic and design-forward properties, and homes carrying Historic-Cultural Monument or Mills Act status.
-With 24 years of experience and her own independent brokerage, Coastline 840, she represents buyers and sellers of works by Richard Neutra, Rudolph Schindler, Gregory Ain, Paul R. Williams, Pierre Koenig, John Lautner, and the broader canon of California architecture, across Los Angeles and statewide California.
-Architectural transactions reward specialized representation, because provenance, historic designations, the Mills Act, and a small and sophisticated buyer pool all behave differently from the conventional luxury market.
-This page explains what an architectural homes specialist does, the architects and styles covered, and how buying or selling an architectural home actually works.
+With 24 years of experience and her own independent brokerage, Coastline 840, Debbie Pisaro represents buyers and sellers of works by Richard Neutra, Rudolph Schindler, Gregory Ain, Paul R. Williams, Pierre Koenig, John Lautner, and the broader canon of California architecture.

-Most real estate agents are generalists, and for most transactions that is exactly right.
-But a Neutra, a Schindler, a Gregory Ain, a Paul R. Williams, a Case Study House: these are not ordinary transactions, and treating them as ordinary leaves money and outcomes on the table.
-The architecture is the asset.
-Pricing, marketing, due diligence, and negotiation all have to account for that, and a generalist agent, through no fault of their own, usually does not have the experience to.
+An architectural home is not a bigger version of an ordinary house.
+It is a different asset, with a different buyer, a different value logic, and a different set of rules.
+Most agents are generalists, and for most transactions that is exactly right.
+But a Neutra, a Schindler, a Gregory Ain, a Paul R. Williams, a Case Study House, these are not ordinary transactions, and treating them as ordinary leaves money and outcomes on the table.
+The architecture is the asset, and pricing, marketing, due diligence, and negotiation all have to account for that.

 What an architectural homes specialist actually does

-Valuation by scarcity, not square footage.
 Architectural homes are priced on provenance, architectural integrity, condition, and the genuine scarcity of comparable properties.
 A 2,200-square-foot Case Study House can transact at a premium a 9,000-square-foot new build cannot approach.
 Pricing one correctly requires comparable sales data that is thin and partly off-market, and a working understanding of how the architectural buyer pool actually thinks.

-Historic designations and the Mills Act.
 Many architectural homes carry Historic-Cultural Monument status, sit within a Historic Preservation Overlay Zone, or hold a Mills Act contract.
 These affect what can be altered, what the long-term carrying cost will be, and how the home should be valued and disclosed.
 A specialist knows how to read them and how to use them.
-(For a full explanation, see our complete Mills Act Los Angeles guide.)

-A specific buyer pool.
 The buyers for significant architectural homes are a small, design-literate, often quiet group.
 Reaching them is not the same as marketing a conventional luxury listing.
 It depends on relationships, on architectural credibility, and on knowing who actually buys this work.
 Many of the most significant architectural transactions never reach the open MLS.

 The architects and styles I cover

-- · Craftsman: Greene and Greene and the Pasadena Craftsman tradition, much of it Mills Act-eligible.
+• Craftsman.
+Greene and Greene and the Pasadena Craftsman tradition, much of it Mills Act-eligible.

-- · Contemporary architecture: the living architects shaping Los Angeles now, and the firms entrusted with restoring its modernist landmarks.
+• Contemporary architecture.
+The living architects shaping Los Angeles now, and the firms entrusted with restoring its modernist landmarks.

 Each architect carries a distinct buyer pool, a distinct value logic, and a distinct set of preservation considerations.
 Knowing those differences is the practice.
+For a tour of the landmarks, start with Debbie Pisaro's roundup of seven iconic architectural homes in Los Angeles.

 Buying an architectural home in Los Angeles